linenos/golinfuscator/README.md

 Then run: node build.js

 ## Options
-You are able to modify what you would like Encrypted, just open the build.js file and look at the top
+In the build.js file there should be instructions on how to change certain options.